esp-rs/esp-idf-template/README-cmake-details.md

 ## Related Material

 [This repository](https://github.com/georgik/esp32-idf-no-std-rust-component) has a step-by-step guide, where you can create all project artefacts manually, without using `cargo generate`.
-That guide emphasises the creation of a Rust `no_std` and "no dependencies" component specifically, which is supported by `esp-idf-template` as well.
+It does emphasise specifically the creation of a Rust `no_std` and "no dependencies" ESP-IDF component, which is supported by the `esp-idf-template` generator as well, by selecting "advanced" options and then opting out of the "HAL" feature.